KarolinDuerr/BA-SagaPattern/NetflixConductor/README.md

 The __Conductor Server__ publishes some metrics concerning the server and the client, like the amount of time it takes to execute a task.

 The necessary gradle dependency has already been added to the services.
-To connect the metrics registry with the logging framework two lines within the `config.properties` have to be __activated__ as they are currently commented out:
+To connect the metrics registry with the logging framework, two lines within the `config.properties` have to be __activated__ as they are currently commented out:
 ```
 conductor.additional.modules=com.netflix.conductor.contribs.metrics.MetricsRegistryModule,com.netflix.conductor.contribs.metrics.LoggingMetricsModule